w3c/secure-payment-confirmation/README.md

 });
 ```

-## Confirming payment
+## Authenticating a payment

-Any origin may invoke the [Payment Request API](https://w3c.github.io/payment-request/) to prompt the user to verify a credential created by any other origin.
-The `PaymentRequest.show()` method must require a user gesture and display user interface with the amount of payment and the hostname of the top-level context where the `PaymentRequest` API was invoked.
+Any origin may invoke the [Payment Request API](https://w3c.github.io/payment-request/) with the `secure-payment-confirmation` payment method to prompt the user to verify a SecurePaymentCredential created by any other origin.
+The `PaymentRequest.show()` method must require a user gesture.
+The browser will display a native user interface with the payment amount and the payee origin, which is taken to be the origin of the top-level context where the `PaymentRequest` API was invoked.

 Proposed new `secure-payment-confirmation` payment method: